BekMart/denada/README.md

     - A student discount is currently mentioned on the website.
     - I would like to implement a loyalty program for returning customers in the future.

+<h2 id="issues">Issues Found</h2>

+### Solved Bugs

+- Migration issue
+    - When I migrated from Gitpod to VS Code, I accidentally connected the wrong GitHub account credentials, which caused authentication issues.
+I sought help from Tutor Support and followed their guidance using the IDE terminal to identify my correct credentials.
+After updating them accordingly, the issue was resolved.

+- Delete function issue
+    - My delete button was not functioning properly and was unresponsive when clicked.
+After troubleshooting, I discovered that the issue was caused by the following line in main/urls.py: 'handler404 = "helpers.views.handle_error_404"'.
+Once I removed this line, the delete button started working as expected.
+My mentor assisted me in identifying and fixing this issue.

+- Slide navigation links not responding
+    - The navigation links within my slide menu were not responding as expected.
+The issue was due to the closeButton event listener not being properly handled.
+To fix this, I modified script.js by adding an optional chaining operator (?.) to check if closeButton exists before adding an event listener.
+This not only resolved the issue but also prevented errors from appearing in DevTools.

+- Unautherised access to Edit Booking page
+    - During testing, I discovered that users could access the Edit Booking page by entering the URL directly, even if they were not authenticated.
+This posed a security risk, as it allowed unauthorized users to view booking details.
+To address this, I updated the edit_booking function to check the user's authentication status before loading the page.
+If the user is not authenticated, they receive feedback and are redirected to the login page.

+- Table reassignment issue
+    - Initially, when updating a booking through the Edit Booking function, the system would update the booking details but fail to reassign a suitable table.
+This resulted in cases where a party size increased but remained assigned to a table that was no longer appropriate.
+To fix this, I modified the edit_booking function to evaluate the updated form data and run the get_available_tables function.
+This ensures that the assigned table is both suitable and available for the updated booking.

+### Unsolved bugs

+- Mixed content warning
+    - While using DevTools, I encountered a Mixed Content warning: "Mixed Content: The page at '<URL>' was loaded over HTTPS, but requested an insecure element '<URL>'.
+This request was automatically upgraded to HTTPS.
+For more information, see <URL>."
+This warning appeared for all image links hosted on Cloudinary.
+    - Additionally, my Lighthouse Best Practices report flagged this issue, stating: "Does not use HTTPS."
+    - To resolve this, I attempted to modify my settings.py file by following the instructions in the Cloudinary documentation.
+However, the issue persisted.
+I planned to revisit it later, but I ran out of time before I could fully address it.

+- Availability issue
+    - I implemented a function called get_available_tables, which retrieves available tables based on the time period extracted from the user's booking form data.
+The function returns a list of suitable tables, and it is called within the booking_page function.
+If an appropriate table is available, it is assigned to the booking, and feedback is provided to the user.
+    - While this functionality works most of the time, I noticed inconsistencies during testing.
+In several instances, available tables were still shown as unavailable.
+To investigate, I first checked the admin panel to confirm that tables were available for specific dates and times.
+I then cross-referenced this data using the Python shell in the IDE terminal.
+However, when attempting to book these tables through the system, the reservation was still unsuccessful.
+    - I also discovered that users are largely unable to book the table for 10 guests, but I’m currently unsure how to resolve this issue.

 <h2 id="performance">Performance Testing</h2>